 These applications tend to support highly functional decision-making or specific operational workflows, and as such have a lot of domain expertise baked into them.
 They also tend not to be generic business intelligence-type applications.

 Essentially, if data is required from multiple sources systems to enable an end-user to act, then analytical applications can help greatly.

 For instance, marketing analysis might require data from content management systems (CMS) like HubSpot and traffic monitoring software like Google Analytics, while sales forecasting might require data from Salesforce and the user’s finance system.
 In both examples, merging the two data sets together in the same interface can provide a bigger picture to the end-user and help improve their data-led decision-making process.

 When are analytical applications best used?

-Analytical applications were best used when the primary operational app an user relies on for their daily work does not provide the data in a format that makes decision-making easy, or does not have the internal workflows necessary that allow users to take action.
+Analytical applications are best used when the primary operational app a user relies on for their daily work does not provide the data in a format that makes decision-making easy, or does not have the internal workflows necessary that allow users to take action.

 Building an analytical application for end-users to leverage, alongside the normal core apps they use for their everyday operational tasks, fills these gaps, and is an effective solution to ensure end-users are still using data appropriately when they make decisions.

 In this scenario, you would extract data from the source system and build operational workflows into your application.
 Using the marketing and sales examples from earlier, although you may be able to build a dashboard in a CMS or CRM like HubSpot and Salesforce, the dashboard does not facilitate the ability for users to action the opportunity directly from the dashboard.
 In reality, the end-user must first navigate to the opportunity to do so.
 This creates friction in the operational workflow that can be addressed by building actions directly into a dashboard.